m1chae11u/postflop-solver/README.md

 During gameplay, the LLM receives the current game state as a prompt and autoregressively generates its internal search trace.
 The final action taken by the AI is based on the initial move that leads to the highest overall backed-up EV through this multi-step simulated lookahead.

 ## Future Directions
-Future work includes refining the trace format, enhancing selective expansion strategies, optimizing the training pipeline, and evaluating the LLM's playing strength against established benchmarks.
+Future work includes refining the trace format, enhancing selective expansion strategies, optimizing the training pipeline/testing training strategies, and evaluating the LLM's playing strength against established benchmarks.